emilia39/CKGA/readme.md

-# CKGA
+# Bi-REACT
-This repo provides a reference implementation of BRIGHT as described in the paper:
+This repo provides a reference implementation of Bi-REACT as described in the paper:
 > Knowledge Graphs Generation via Bi-directional Relation Enhanced Contrastive Pretraining from Large-scale Models

 ---